NexPoint Real Estate Finance, Inc. (NYSE:NREF) General Counsel Dennis Charles Sauter, Jr. Purchases 6,500 Shares

-NexPoint Real Estate Finance, Inc. (NYSE:NREF – Get Rating) General Counsel Dennis Charles Sauter, Jr. bought 6,500 shares of the business’s stock in a transaction that occurred on Friday, October 7th.
-The shares were acquired at an average price of $15.43 per share, for a total transaction of $100,295.00.
-Following the completion of the transaction, the general counsel now owns 10,724 shares in the company, valued at $165,471.32.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+NexPoint Real Estate Finance, Inc. (NYSE:NREF – Get Rating) General Counsel Dennis Charles Sauter, Jr. acquired 6,500 shares of the stock in a transaction dated Friday, October 7th.
+The stock was acquired at an average cost of $15.43 per share, for a total transaction of $100,295.00.
+Following the purchase, the general counsel now directly owns 10,724 shares in the company, valued at $165,471.32.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.

 NexPoint Real Estate Finance Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, September 30th.
-Shareholders of record on Thursday, September 15th were issued a dividend of $0.50 per share.
+The company also recently announced a quarterly dividend, which was paid on Friday, September 30th.
+Shareholders of record on Thursday, September 15th were issued a $0.50 dividend.
+This represents a $2.00 annualized dividend and a dividend yield of 12.76%.
 The ex-dividend date of this dividend was Wednesday, September 14th.
-This represents a $2.00 annualized dividend and a yield of 13.47%.
 NexPoint Real Estate Finance’s payout ratio is 61.73%.

 Institutional Inflows and Outflows

-Separately, JMP Securities assumed coverage on shares of NexPoint Real Estate Finance in a research report on Thursday, September 29th.
-They set a “market perform” rating on the stock.
+Separately, JMP Securities initiated coverage on shares of NexPoint Real Estate Finance in a research note on Thursday, September 29th.
+They issued a “market perform” rating on the stock.

 NexPoint Real Estate Finance Company Profile